Ramish93/AWS-Cloud-Practioner-Prep/README.md

      2. S3 glacier deep archive
         ![S3 glacier price](./assets/S3glacier.png?raw=true "S3 glacier price")

-3. Amazon EBS Elastic Blast Store:
+3. Amazon EBS Elastic Block Store:
    - it is bassically presistent block storage for Amazon EC2.
    - its block storage designed to connect single EC2 instance that can scale to support petabytes of data and multiple volume types based on need.
      - data is durable.